Short Course: Coming Soon!

 Who should attend?

-Executive, Leadership, and Management Professionals from Biotechnology, Pharmaceutical, Device, CRO, Regulatory Agency, and Academic Research Sponsors involved in:
+Professionals involved in: Executive, Leadership, and Management Professionals from Biotechnology, Pharmaceutical, Device, CRO, Regulatory Agency, and Academic Research Sponsors Involved In:

 - Business Development